1. Vanderburgh Sober Living Knowledge Base

 Mission Statement: Chartered Operators are expected to create a written mission statement.
 This statement should resonate with a deep commitment to serving individuals on their path to recovery.
 This mission will serve as an anchor, guiding all decisions and ensuring alignment with the larger objectives of recovery.

-Ethical Framework: Having a code of ethics is crucial to maintain consistency, integrity, and professionalism.
-Chartered Operators can develop their own or adopt the NARR code of ethics.
-Every individual involved in the operation of a Chartered Home should read and sign this code, affirming their commitment to uphold these principles.
+Ethical Framework: Having a written Code of Ethics is crucial to maintain consistency, integrity, and professionalism.
+Chartered Operators can develop their own or adopt the NARR Code of Ethics.
+Every individual involved in the operation of a Chartered Home must read and sign the Chartered Operator's Code of Ethics and affirm their commitment to uphold these principles.

-We may obtain a consumer credit report to evaluate an Operator's financial standing and reliability.
+• We may obtain a consumer credit report to assess financial standing and reliability.

-Background checks may be conducted, initially or periodically, to ensure that Operators exhibit a consistent pattern of meeting their obligations and upholding ethical and legal standards.
+• Background checks may be conducted initially or periodically to ensure compliance with ethical and legal standards.

-If any issues are identified, Operators must provide satisfactory explanations to address the concerns raised.
+• If concerns arise, Operators must provide satisfactory explanations to resolve them.

 1.2 Expectations for Operators in Recovery and General Conduct

-Presenting as Sober: All Operators, whether in recovery or not, must always present themselves as sober, especially in environments where guests might be present, or where industry professionals are in attendance, such as at networking meetings.
-Being under the influence in these settings is strictly prohibited.
+Presenting as Sober: All Operators, whether in recovery or not, must always present as sober, especially in environments where guests might be present or where field professionals are in attendance, such as at networking meetings.
+Being under the influence in these settings is strictly prohibited, including for individuals that do not identify as being in recovery.

 1.3 Communications Standards

 Positivity in Language: Language is a powerful tool, shaping perceptions and influencing attitudes.
 We advocate for the consistent use of positive language in all communications.
 Positive language not only fosters an environment of support and encouragement but also nurtures self-esteem and hope among our guests.
-Whether in spoken or written form, words chosen should uplift, inspire, and resonate positivity, ensuring that every guest feels valued and understood.
+Whether in spoken or written form, words chosen should uplift, ins come on man let's sit therepire, and resonate positivity, ensuring that every guest feels valued and understood.

 Inclusivity and Respect: Every guest, regardless of their background, race, gender, age, or other distinguishing factors, deserves equal respect and consideration.
 Language should be inclusive, making sure that no one feels alienated or less valued.
 Inclusivity in communication underscores our commitment to treating every guest as an individual, recognizing their unique experiences, and affirming their inherent worth.